Growing Up REALLY Drug Free --- A True Story

 circle of other friends with whom we shared a rather unique set of

 values and by whom we felt very loved.
-Except - - - when health care
+Except - - - when health

-not our "religion", and certainly not a crusade, political OR
+it was not our "religion", and certainly not a crusade, political OR

-friends had very strong feelings about traditional "western" health
+a cause.
+Some of these friends had very strong feelings about

-care, though; so it would eventually come up anyway.
-To them,
+traditional "western" health care, though; so it would eventually

-Medicine was the only true, serious and complete health care ---
+come up anyway.
+To them, Medicine was the only true, serious and

-apparently "sacred" to some, so living COMPLETELY natural and
+complete health care --- apparently "sacred" to some, so living

-non-medical was "sacrilege".
+COMPLETELY natural and non-medical was "sacrilege".

 Even though we were very careful not to offer unsolicited health